wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-15_NetPalm_Introduction_Part2.md

 ### Use Case 1: change configuration via Netmiko
 So far we have only been reading configuration data from our device.
 What about changing some configuration data?
 Works easy with Netpalm.

 First, let's get an overview of the existing interfaces.
-We will be using the method we learned in use case 1 above.
+We will be using the method we learned in use case 1 from [part 1](https://blog.wimwauters.com/networkprogrammability/2020-04-15_netpalm_introduction_part1/) above.

 ![netpalm](/images/2020-04-14-10.png)